 - Anyone interested in the long-term promise of very high-level declarative programming.

-William E. Byrd is a Postdoctoral Researcher in the School of Computing at the University of Utah.
-He is co-author of 'The Reasoned Schemer', and is co-designer of the miniKanren relational programming language.
-He is also interested in the intersection of programming languages and synthetic biology.
+William E. Byrd is a researcher at the University of Alabama Birmingham.
+He is co-author of 'The Reasoned Schemer', and co-designer of the miniKanren relational programming language.
+Will is also interested in molecular biology, nanotechnology, and the history of writing.